hyperledger-archives/fabric-chaintool-original/README.md

 Perhaps even more importantly, interface ABI needs to be globally managed.
 Therefore it is advised to name .cci files in a way that is globally unique.
 A UUID would suffice, at the expense of being somewhat difficult to humans to deal with.
 Therefore, it is advised to name interfaces using DNS names as in the examples provided here.

-#### Interface namespaces

-Given the potential for multiple interfaces to use conflicting names, there is a need to let a project place specific interfaces in a unique namespace when necessary.
-However, it was felt that the default mode should make it as easy as possible for a chaincode developer to work with the system.
-Therefore, the default import of an arbitrary .cci file will emit tokens in the global namespace for ease of use.
-A future mechanism will be added to the chaincode.yaml that will allow a developer to assign arbitrary interfaces to specific namespaces w.r.t. emitted tokens without affecting the wire ABI.
-TBD.
-For now, note that tokens declared within interfaces files within the same project may not conflict.

 #### Definition

 Each interface definition loosely adheres to a protobuf-ish syntax.
 This was intentional, as the .cci file is actually translated into an intermediate .proto file before being handed to protoc to do the real work.
 The reason we did not just use protobuf syntax directly was because it was felt there were a few areas of the protobuf grammar that were suboptimal w.r.t. chaincode definition.
 Consider an example .cci: